-The new ratings system introduced by the Care Act will have clear and published ratings for health and social care services with clarity about poor as well as outstanding quality.
-These duties will monitor licensed providers, work with NHS England to set prices for NHS-funded services, prevent anti-competitive behaviour, and work with commissioners to ensure continuity of services when providers get into financial difficulty.
-The Care Quality Commission (CQC) inspects on standards in hospitals, care homes, community health and care providers, including dentists and GPs, domiciliary care providers and local authorities providing social care.
+We reported last the new ratings system introduced by the Care Act will have clear and published ratings for health and social care services with clarity about poor as well as outstanding quality.
+The council will continue to monitor licensed providers, work with NHS England to set prices for NHS-funded services, prevent anticompetitive behaviour, and work with commissioners to ensure continuity of services when providers get into financial difficulty.
+The Care Quality Commission (CQC)